Dimitrovska/Dragana-Ilieva/README.md

-### Hi there! 👋 I'm Dragana Ilieva, a student at the Software university "SoftUni", in Sofia, Bulgaria, currently focusing on mastering Python OOP.
+### Hi there! 👋 I'm Dragana Ilieva, a student at the Software university "SoftUni", in Sofia, Bulgaria, currently focusing on mastering HTML&CSS and JS.

 I have a passion for coding and aspire to pursue a career in software development, particularly in Python back-end development.
 This README serves as a brief introduction to who I am, my educational background, interests, and aspirations in the world of programming.